-A Night at Slater Museum of Natural History
+A Night at Puget Sound Museum of Natural History

 “Do they bite?”
 It is an obvious question for one small, ponytailed visitor standing almost nose-to-beak with a common murre splayed on the dissecting table.
 The Puget Sound student scientist at work doesn’t answer as she carefully takes a scalpel to the dead bird’s white belly, amid an “ooooohh” from the gaggle of children.
 “Did he fly?” the same girl persists, with more curiosity than consternation.

-The preparation room is a popular spot at the free Night at the Museum open-house events held at Slater Museum of Natural History at Puget Sound.
+The preparation room is a popular spot at the free Night at the Museum open-house events held at Puget Sound Museum of Natural History.
 It is here that the donated plants, insects, skulls, skins, bird wings, eggs, reptiles, and other organisms are preserved before they join the museum’s 85,000-specimen collection.

 Museum director Peter Wimberger says that 150–350 visitors from campus and the wider community come to these special nights, held monthly during the school year.
 Specimens are put on display to fit a theme, such as “Captivating Carnivores” or “Things That Go Bump in the Night,” and biology students and local environmental groups come to share their science.

 “I love seeing families and their kids getting excited about natural history and thinking about conservation,” Peter says.
 “It’s also a place where students can get teaching experience, and a lot of them end up working in environmental education or at science centers or museums or zoos.”